SimonBrandner/apo-cube/docs/documentation.md

 ### World Axis

-The world axis is defined as follows (right-handed coordinate system):
+The world axis is defined as follows (a right-handed coordinate system):
 * X-axis: Left to Right
 * Y-axis: Bottom to Top
 * Z-axis: Back to Front

+---

 ### Camera Properties